 We were flexible and got comfortable with being uncomfortable.

-We quickly realized that the deprivation mindset taught by Financial Peace University was not going to be sustainable for us long-term.
+We quickly realized that the deprivation mindset taught by Financial Peace University was not going to be sustainable for us in the long term.
 Saying “no” to everything that we loved was making us feel bitter and resentful toward our debt payoff journey, and there were times when we wanted to give up on the process because we didn’t get to enjoy any of the things that we really loved.

 It was at this point that we realized we wanted to take a different approach with our debt payoff journey than the one that we were offered through FPU.
 We wanted to find the balance between actively paying off our debts and spending money on things we enjoyed.